AlT4lR/CapstoneMalala/README.md

     *   **Username:** `admin`
     *   **Password:** `admin`
-    *(Note: In a real application, never use hardcoded default passwords and always use hashed passwords!)*

 4.  **Navigate:** Use the links in the sidebar (after selecting a branch) to explore the dashboard and transactions pages.